 Your work with me will support you in developing skills to help you manage strong and uncomfortable feeling states associated with the traumatic event.

 Also, you will be invited to recognise avoidance reactions, which are a common response to trauma.
 It is a way of trying to control your strong and overwhelming feelings.
 Whilst it may make sense on one level to avoid emotional and physical discomfort, in the long run, it is not helpful.
 Avoidance patterns limit your life and your freedom to do things that you previously enjoyed.

 This phase of the PTSD treatment can be challenging.
 It also is the time when many of my clients have made significant improvements and experienced considerable relief.

 This stage is about consolidating and maintaining the therapeutic gains achieved.
 We will also look at relapse prevention, which is an important aspect of the overall recovery process.

 The overall aim of the psychological work can be described as a maturation and development in your capacity to accept, process, reflect and integrate painful and deeply uncomfortable emotional states that occur in the aftermath of trauma.

 In my experience, once you have come to understand and accept what is involved in trauma therapy, the outcome is likely to be very rewarding.

 Meet Kirsten. . .

-Please contact me via my website if you are looking for PTSD support and would like to begin the process of overcoming PTSD.
+Contact me today for a FREE, 15-20 minute, online PTSD counselling consultation, if you are looking for PTSD support and would like to begin the process of recovery.